smack0007/WasmImageProcessing/docs/blog.md

 - `emcc` The [emscripten] compiler.
 - `-O3` Enables code optimization.
-This can be left out until you know your code is working.
+This can be left out until you know your code is working in WASM for debugging purposes.
 - `--no-entry` There is no `main` function in our C code as we're compiling a library.
 - `-s EXPORTED_RUNTIME_METHODS='["cwrap"]'` -s is for
-  setting options in `emcc`. `EXPORTED_RUNTIME_METHODS` is used to define a list of built in [emscripten] functions to expose in JavaScript.
+  setting options in `emcc`. `EXPORTED_RUNTIME_METHODS` is used to define a list of built in [emscripten] functions to expose to JavaScript.
 - `-s NO_EXIT_RUNTIME=1` Normally [emscripten] would shut down our VM once `main` exits.
 This is a library and has no `main` so don't shut down the VM.